 Treating and preventing constipation

-There are several things you can do at home to prevent constipation and treat it if it does happen.
+There are several things you can do at home to prevent constipation and treat it if it does occur.
 These include:

 - eating more high fibre foods (you may also try adding a fibre supplement to your diet)